Teoroo-CMC/DoE_Course_Material/Week_2/README.md

-# DoE - Design of Experiments
+# Week 2: DoE - Design of Experiments

 By the end of this part of the course, you should be able to:
 - Understand "orthogonal" and factorial design